kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 We have decided to make the scheduling queue explicitly workload-aware.
 The queue will support queuing `PodGroup` instances alongside individual Pods.

-1. When Pods belonging to a `PodGroup` are added to the scheduler and pass the `PreEnqueue`, they are initially stored in a dedicated internal data structure (tentatively named `workloadPods`) rather than the standard active queue.
+1. When Pods belonging to a `PodGroup` are added to the scheduler, if a corresponding `QueuedPodGroupInfo` is not yet present in the scheduling queue, it is created and enqueued.
+    This object will have an aggregated `PreEnqueue` check, evaluating conditions for all its members.
+    Crucially, the individual Pods themselves are **not** stored in any standard scheduling queue data structure (active, backoff, or unschedulable) at this stage, but they are effectively managed via the `QueuedPodGroupInfo`.

-2. Once the number of accumulated Pods meets the scheduling requirements (e.g., `minCount`), a `QueuedPodGroupInfo` object (analogous to `QueuedPodInfo`) is created and injected into the main scheduling queue.
+2. Once the number of accumulated Pods meets the scheduling requirements (e.g., `minCount`), a `QueuedPodGroupInfo` object is moved to the activeQ, following the logic similar to individual pods.

 3. The `scheduleOne` loop will pop the highest-priority item from the queue, which may now be either a single Pod (triggering the standard cycle) or a `PodGroup` (triggering the Workload Scheduling Cycle).

-4. During a Workload Scheduling Cycle, all member Pods are retrieved from `workloadPods`.
+4. During a Workload Scheduling Cycle, all member Pods are retrieved from the `QueuedPodGroupInfo`.
    Based on the cycle's outcome:
    * **Success:** Pods are moved to the standard `activeQ` (with nominations set) to proceed to the pod-by-pod scheduling soon.
-   * **Failure/Preemption:** Pods are returned to `workloadPods` or the unschedulable queue.
+   * **Failure/Preemption:** The `QueuedPodGroupInfo` (containing the unschedulable pods) is returned to the `unschedulablePodInfos` structure.
 The `PodGroup` enters a backoff state and is eligible for retry only when a relevant cluster event wakes up at least one of its member pods.

 While this represents a significant architectural change to the scheduling queue and `scheduleOne` loop, it provides a clean separation of concerns and